SAP-samples/teched2024-DT180/README.md

     - [Exercise 5.1 - Configure and deploy the Run KFs iFlow](exercises/ex5exercise-51-configure-and-deploy-the-run-kfs-iflow)
     - [Exercise 5.2 - Change the time aggregation to Month](exercises/ex5#exercise-52-change-the-time-aggregation-to-month)
     - [Exercise 5.3 - Lower the package size, so that several fetches are needed](exercises/ex5#exercise-53-lower-the-package-size-so-that-several-fetches-are-needed)
-- Get an overview on the available reusable iFlows
-- Configure the iFlow for defining default settings
-- Configure, deploy and schedule the iFlow for plant replication
-- Analyse the error log
-- Change the configuration concerning filtering by plant
-- Create and deploy a wrapper iFlow calling the plant iFlow with deviating settings

-**IMPORTANT**

-Your repo must contain the .reuse and LICENSES folder and the License section below.
-DO NOT REMOVE the section or folders/files.
-Also, remove all unused template assets(images, folders, etc) from the exercises folder.

 ## Contributing
 Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) to understand the contribution guidelines.